ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 ## Asset Types

-In an enterprise, there might be many assets, which need to be managed.
+In an Enterprise, there might be many assets, which need to be managed.
 However, the different types of assets need different kinds of management.
 For this reason, we can define different ***Asset Types***.

 Example asset types: